The British are coming.

 -School Library Journal

-A graceful narrative skillfully draws from primary sources
+A graceful narrative skillfully draws from primary sources to shed

-and many residents of the capital fled from the city.
+many residents of the capital fled from the city.
 "Then the

 unthinkable: foreign invaders marched into Washington, torching